Agents shouldn't work for the vendor. They should work for you.

 Evidence, not assertions.

 Compliance runs as a continuous auditor against the live system, not a slide in the methodology deck.
-We evaluate against framework control bodies and ship dual output: signed PDFs in the standard structure for human auditors, and machine-readable OSCAL Assessment Results JSON for tool-to-tool exchange.
+We evaluate against framework control bodies and produce machine-readable OSCAL Assessment Results JSON for tool-to-tool exchange.
 Evidence is collected from the actual cloud accounts and runtime, then bound into cryptographically-signed bundles linked to specific control IDs.

 SOC 2